Stop Bleeding Fast...Make Your Own Emergency Quikclot from Items You Probably Have

 Kaolin Clay is a commonly used clay that comes from China.
 It is used in the cosmetic industry as well as helping to detoxify the body.
 It turns out that Kaolin Clay contains a substance that causes one of the clotting factors to occur quickly.
 Applying it to a wound or onto the bandage you use on the wound helps clotting occur more quickly.

-Kaolin Clay is not expensive, and it's useful to have around.
+Kaolin Clay is inexpensive, and it's useful to have around.
 It's worth while to keep some on hand, just in case you need it.
 Don't get Kaolin clay confused with Bentonite Clay, either.
 They are different and they don't work the same for clotting.

 2) Cayenne Pepper: